Lab 01 - Booleans, Conditionals, & Console I/O

 Consult this section if you need a refresher on the material for this lab.
 It’s okay to skip directly to the questions and refer back here should you get stuck.

 The topics in this section are all material you should be familiar with from your prior programming experiences.
 This section is just a quick overview of the Python syntax for all of these topics.
-If any of the topics here are unfamiliar, or you feel uncomfortable with, you may consider switching to the CS 110, Introduction to Programming class.
+If any of the topics here are unfamiliar, or you feel uncomfortable with them, you may consider switching to the CS 110, Introduction to Programming class.

 • Basic Math